Courage (for Hugh MacLennan)

-The song was very successful, reaching number 10 on Canada's RPM Singles Chart, and also charting well in the United States and the Netherlands.
+The song was the most successful Tragically Hip song up to that point, reaching number 10 on Canada's RPM Singles Chart, and also charting well in the United States and the Netherlands.
 The song was nominated for "Single of the Year" at the 1994 Juno Awards.

+Legacy

+In 2000, "Courage" was voted as the 12th best New Rock song released between 1990 and 2000 by CFNY-FM listeners.
 Between 1995 and 2016, "Courage" was the most played Tragically Hip song on rock radio stations in Canada.

 Covers

 In 1997, the song was covered by Sarah Polley for use in the film The Sweet Hereafter and its soundtrack.
 The cover version was also used in the television series Charmed.
 Singer-songwriter Justin Rutledge also covered the song for his 2014 album Daredevil, an album consisting entirely of Tragically Hip covers.